MUHammadUmerHayat/react-music-player/README.md

 # react-music-player
-music player build with react, redux, react-router(4.x),webpack，ES6
+music player build with react, redux, react-router, webpack, ES6

 ### How to run
  - Install Dependencies